adamwiggins/redx-dashboard/Readme.md

 ## Drain Example: NodeJS

-An example of how to implement an HTTPS Logplex drain as a NodeJS application deployed to Heroku.
+An example of how to implement an HTTPS event stream drain as a NodeJS application deployed to Heroku.

 ### Local Testing